For greater insight into the culture and complicated history of Ukraine, we present these titles.

 Planet Lonely, Marko Pavlyshyn

 With Lonely Planet's Ukrainian Phrasebook, let no barriers - language or culture - get in your way.
-Grab this phrasebook and drop into Lviv, the pulsating heart of Ukraine, take in the holy monastery of Kyevo-Pecherska Lavra in Kyiv, or hike, bike and ski in the Carpathian National Nature Park.
+Grab this phrasebook and drop into Lviv, the pulsating heart of Ukraine, take in the holy monastery of Kyevo-Pecherska Lavra in Kyiv, or hike, bi

 Read More View in CatalogLonely Planet Eastern Europe